Introduction to CSRF?

 - An attacker can enter into a website by bypassing the authentication process using a CSRF attack.

-- CSRF attacks come into use, in the scenarios where a victim having additional rights performs some action and others can’t access or perform these actions.
-For eg, online banking.
+- CSRF attacks come into use in the scenarios where a victim having additional rights performs some action and others can’t access or perform these actions.
+E.g., online banking.

 CSRF Attack is Executed in Two Main Parts

-- The first step is to attract the user/victim to click a link or load a page that is malicious.
-Social engineering is used by the attacker to trick the victim.
+- The first step is to attract the user/victim to click a link or load a malicious page.
+The attacker uses social engineering to trick the victim.

 - The second step is to fool the victim by sending a forged request to the victim’s browser.
 This link will redirect the legitimate-looking requests to a website.
-The attacker will have the values or details from the victim which he must be looking for, a victim would have filled it thinking the request is legit.
+The attacker will have the victim’s values or details, which he must be looking for; a victim would have filled it thinking the request is legit.
 The attacker will also have the details of associated cookies with the victim’s browser.

 Key Concepts of CSRF

-- An attacker sends malicious requests to a site in which the user visits an attacker believes that the victim is validated against that particular site.
+- An attacker sends malicious requests to a site where the user visits an attacker believes that the victim is validated against that particular site.

-- Victim’s browser is authenticated against the target site and is used to route the malicious requests to the target site.
+- The victim’s browser is authenticated against the target site and is used to route the target site’s malicious requests.

-- Here, a victim’s browser or a site with CSRF preventive methods implemented on it, are not vulnerable, an affected website is the main vulnerability.
+- Here, a victim’s browser or a site with CSRF preventive methods implemented is not vulnerable; an affected website is the main vulnerability.

 How can cross-site request forgery (CSRF) be prevented?

-There are a number of CSRF preventive methods, few of them are:
+There are several CSRF preventive methods; a few of them are:

-- Log off the web applications while not working on it.
+- Log off the web applications while not working on them.

 - Secure your usernames and passwords.